 Xianjue 'Sam' Chen

-With Australia’s water security crisis exacerbated by climate change, there is a pressing need to find sustainable water resources.
-Xianjue and his UNSW team are working on a nanotech solution – membranes made of atomically thin materials that could provide a more energy-efficient form of desalination due to its better water flux and salt-rejection properties.
-The choice of membrane materials is an inexpensive graphite clay, which is exfoliated to the depth of few nanometres.
+With Australia's water security crisis exacerbated by climate change, there is a pressing need to find sustainable water resources.
+Xianjue and his UNSW team is working on a nanotech solution - membranes made of atomically thin materials that enable selective separation of water that could provide a more energy-efficient form of desalination due to its better water flux and salt-rejection properties.
+The choice of membrane materials is graphite or clay that is exfoliated to the depth of few nanometres, making for a cheap product.
 Xianjue is using his grant to set up new filtration systems for developing this low-energy process with great potential.